 Alondra Ramirez (Harvard College ‘19) seeks to convene existing organizations and resources to improve student outcomes by optimizing access to support services.

 Bright Simons (MC-MPA ‘ 19) is building technology that tracks vaccine and uterotonics cold chain quality in real time and at item level in order to protect at-risk infants and pregnant women from post-partum bleeding and premature death.

 Rosa Vazquez (Harvard College ‘20) is helping undocumented students in the US access resources to realize their full potential.

-David Walfish (MPP ‘19) is the co-founder of Ho‘oulu Pacific, which seeks to improve nutrition, self-sufficiency, and holistic health in the Pacific Islands.
+David Walfish (HKS ‘19) is the co-founder of Ho‘oulu Pacific, which seeks to improve nutrition, self-sufficiency, and holistic health in the Pacific Islands.